xai-ca/argblazer/README.md

 ### Python Environment Issues

-If you encounter errors about the Python interpreter or geist package:

-1. Ensure you have Python with the `geist` packages installed
+1. Ensure you have Python with the `geist` and `networkx` packages installed
 2. Configure the correct Python interpreter path in VS Code settings
-3. Use the "Refresh Python Interpreter" command after changing your configuration
-4. Verify your Python path by running the commands shown in the "Finding Your Python Path" section

-### Common Error Messages

-- **"Python interpreter path not configured"**: Set the Python interpreter path in VS Code settings
-- **"Configured Python interpreter is invalid"**: Check that the Python path exists and has geist and networkx packages installed

-## Known Issues

-- Requires manual Python interpreter path configuration

 ## Release Notes